bdwilson/security-guidance/SecurityChecklist.md

 outside your building before letting them in.
 Don't let yourself become the vulnerability!

+## Data Brokers
+There are hunderds of companies out there that collect and sell your personal information.
+Free services are never really free and use your personal information to track your buying and browsing habits.
+You can search for your name and town and find some of the many results that these providers make freely available - with much more information about you available at little cost.
+Information such as your mothers maiden name, cars you've owned, relatives, properties you've owned, phone numbers.
+The list goes on and on, but for a few dollars, anyone can find out additional information about you that can put your online accounts at risk.
+These data brokers make it next to impossible to remove your information from their databases - some requiring physical letters to validate you are who you say you are.
+They intentially make it difficult so that you won't do it.
+Luckily there are services out there like [DeleteMe](https://joindeleteme.com/refer?coupon=RFR-167927-E62NDF) that can do this for you.
+It's not cheap, but it's worth it to keep tabs on what people may know about you.
+For a humorous look at Data Brokers, John Oliver did a segment on Last Week Tonight that you can watch [here](https://youtu.be/wqn3gR1WTcA).

 ## Important Online Accounts to Claim
 Below are a few common accounts which individuals should *pre-claim* so that you can maintain your identity with these providers.